jplwood/jplwood.github.io/_posts/2016-12-22-I-built-a-tower.md

 tags: [programming]
 ---

-I was just walking home listening to a podcast where one panelist used a great metaphor for distinguishing between new and experienced developers.
+This evening after work I was walking home listening to a podcast where one panelist used a great metaphor for distinguishing between new and experienced developers: building a tower.

 <!--more-->